HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-1 AC.md

 Why should you care about AC power as a ham?
 Well, unless you're running everything off batteries (and kudos if you are!), AC is what's powering your station.
 It's also potentially dangerous if not respected.

+> **Key Information:**
+> - AC power in the U.S. is typically 120 volts and can cause serious injury or death if mishandled
+> - *In standard U.S. household wiring, black insulation indicates the "hot" wire, white is neutral, and green or bare copper is the ground*
+> - *Electrical current through the body can cause tissue heating, disrupt cellular electrical function, and cause involuntary muscle contractions*
+> - *Always use three-wire cords and plugs for all AC-powered equipment, connect to a common safety ground, and install mechanical interlocks in high-voltage circuits*

 #### The Basics of AC Power

-Let’s break down the basics:
+Let's break down the basics:

 - **Voltage**: In the U.S., most home outlets provide 120 volts AC.
 That's enough to give you a nasty shock or worse.
 Some appliances, like electric dryers or stoves, use 240 volts.

 - **Current**: This is measured in amperes or amps.
 Your typical household circuit might be 15 or 20 amps.

+- **Wiring Colors**: Understanding wire colors in AC wiring is important for safety. *In the United States, black wire insulation indicates the "hot" conductor*, white indicates neutral, and green or bare copper is used for equipment ground.
+Never assume a wire is safe to touch just based on its color – always test with proper equipment.

 - **Grounding**: This is super important.
 The third prong on your plugs?
 That's the ground.
-It's there to protect you if something goes wrong inside the equipment.
+It's there to protect you by providing a safe path for current if something goes wrong inside the equipment.

+#### Electrical Hazards to the Human Body

+Electrical current flowing through the body is dangerous in several ways:

+- *It can cause heating of tissue*, similar to how a heating element works but inside your body.
+This can cause burns, both external and internal.

+- *It can disrupt the normal electrical functions of cells*, especially in the heart and nervous system.
+Even relatively small currents can interfere with your heart's rhythm.

+- *It can cause involuntary muscle contractions* that might prevent you from letting go of an energized conductor, leading to prolonged exposure.

+Any one of these effects can be serious or fatal depending on the current path through your body, duration of contact, and the amount of current.

 #### AC Power Safety Tips

-Now, let's talk safety:
+To guard against electrical shock at your station:

+- *Use three-wire cords and plugs for all AC-powered equipment*.
+The third wire (green/bare) provides an alternate path for current if insulation fails.

+- *Connect all AC-powered station equipment to a common safety ground*.
+This helps prevent voltage differences between equipment that could create shock hazards.

+- *Install mechanical interlocks in high-voltage circuits* to prevent accidental contact with dangerous voltages.

 - **Keep It Dry**: Water and electricity don't mix.
 Keep your equipment dry, and never operate with wet hands.

 - **Unplug Before Working**: If you're going to work on equipment, unplug it first.
 And even then, be careful—some devices (like old tube amplifiers) can store charge in capacitors long after they're unplugged.

-- **Grounding Matters**: Use properly grounded outlets and equipment.
-That third prong isn't just for show!

 - **Check Your Cords**: Be cautious of frayed cords or damaged plugs.
 They're accidents waiting to happen.

 - **Don't Overload Circuits**: Know how much current your equipment draws and make sure your wiring can handle it.

 - **Ask for Help**: If you're not sure, ask for help.
 There's no shame in calling an electrician or a more experienced ham for advice.

-#### A Word on Generators

-Oh, and one more thing: if you're thinking of running a generator for field day or emergency operations, make sure you know how to use it safely.
-Never run a generator indoors or in an enclosed space—the carbon monoxide can be deadly.

 Stay safe out there, and happy hamming!